-As difficult as the situation was, the collaboration and partnerships allowed for creative solutions.
-OUA continues to support innovative ways to accommodate students, including an expanded Fall Program for Freshmen, and hybrid course offerings-some of which were originally created out of the pandemic.
+OUA continues to support innovative ways to accommodate students, including an expanded Fall Program for First Semester, and hybrid course offerings-some of which were originally created during the COVID-19 pandemic.
 These programs and increased selectivity continue to change and further complicate the modeling for enrollment targets.
-This has made Berkeley much more dependent upon waitlists.

-For the seventh year, Berkeley released a small number of admission decisions in February.
-For fall 2022, about 1,350 applicants were admitted; these include applicants chosen to interview for the Regents' and Chancellor's Scholarship, as well as admitted to the College of Engineering's Management, Entrepreneurship & Technology (MET) program, Sciences Po Dual Degree program, and a small number of recruited athletes.
+For the eighth year, UC Berkeley released a small number of admission decisions in February.
+For fall 2023, about 1,364 applicants were admitted; these include applicants chosen to interview for the Regents' and Chancellor's Scholarship, as well as admitted to the College of Engineering's Management, Entrepreneurship & Technology (MET) program, Sciences Po Dual Degree program, and a small number of recruited athletes.
 This notification is outside of the normal admissions timeline, and the early release has created a significant workload challenge for the undergraduate admission office, and partners within the Student Information System, Financial Aid and Scholarships Office, and Office of the Registrar.

-Berkeley continues to finalize the incoming class well into the early summer, utilizing both the freshman and transfer waitlists, as well as institutional records and registration data to estimate overall retention.
+UC Berkeley finalized the incoming class well into the summer, utilizing both the first-year and transfer waitlists, as well as institutional records and registration data to estimate overall retention.
 Annually, the office reviews the process post-cycle in order to leverage the retrospective information to make improvements for the following cycle.